 Why This Matters:

-In 1919, one hundred years ago, the State of New York enacted a piece of legislation requiring every municipality in the State to have an official historian.
+In 1919, more than one hundred years ago, the State of New York enacted a piece of legislation requiring every municipality in the State to have an official historian.
 The law was one of the few salutary responses to the turmoil that accompanied the First World War, an effort to ensure that the memory of New Yorkers’ participation in this horrible and pointless war was not forgotten.
 With the exception of Connecticut, which essentially copied New York State’s law, no other state has anything like this, a formal statutory requirement that, from Gotham to Geneseo, from the largest city in the state (and the United States) to its smallest rural crossroad, every municipal government of whatever size must employ an official historian.

-When you do the math, that comes out to one historian for each of the five boroughs of New York City, twelve community historians in Manhattan, sixty-two city historians, 932 town historians, and 544 village historians.
-Add to that the state’s 62 county historians, the scores of small historical societies, historians in New York who work for New York State and the National Park Service, and the many, many small archives, collections, and history museums, you have the foundation for a vibrant local history community.
+When you do the math, that comes out to one historian for each of the five boroughs of New York City, 12 community historians in Manhattan, 62 city historians, 932 town historians, and 544 village historians.
+Add to that the state’s 62 county historians, the scores of small historical societies, historians in New York who work for New York State and the National Park Service, and the many, many small archives, collections, and history museums, and you have the foundation for a vibrant local history community.

 Some of these local historians are more active than others.
 Some have more resources than others at their disposal.
 A large percentage of them serve as volunteers.
 Many are retirees, many with no academic training in history, but they are nonetheless doing work they love with great enthusiasm for preserving their community’s past.
 To varying degrees, they coordinate their efforts, whether at the County Level, as in Wayne County, along the Lake Ontario Shore east of Rochester, or regionally as in groups like GAHWNY, the Government Appointed Historians of Western New York.
 It is a hodge-podge, with a thousand moving parts, but the work these historians do, when they do it well, is exciting and important.
-They can reach in a morning session at their schools or at their history centers more people than we reach through a scholarly article or a book published with an academic press.
+They can reach in a morning session at their schools or at their history centers more people than college historians reach through a scholarly article or a book published with an academic press.

 And this important work is largely separate from the work we do as academic historians.
-That really became clear to me over the course of the past year and a half, as I have surveyed the public history landscape in New York State.
+That really became clear to me over the course of the past several years, as I have surveyed the public history landscape in New York State.
 The “professional” academic history community has largely ignored local historians, dismissing them at times as amateurs and, perhaps even worse, as antiquarians.
 As I began driving around my part of New York State, meeting local historians, attending their meetings and discussions, it struck me quite forcefully that we in the academy could be doing so much more, and that we had overlooked an extraordinarily valuable community of historians doing valuable work.